You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 2 | Go to D1/D3/D4/D5/D6/D7/D8-9

 Nice view of Danau Buyan Lake with the Gunung Catur mountain standing tall behind.

-We arrived at a right timing for a brisk walk, as we when we arrived just as the sun was setting over the harvested golden brown paddies.
+We arrived at the right time for a brisk walk, as when we arrived just as the sun was setting over the harvested golden brown paddies.

-And this is the view from the swimming pool and the camping grounds of the Sambangan Eco Village, with a view that stretched to the sea!
+And this is the view from the swimming pool and the camping grounds of the Sambangan Eco Village, with a view that stretches to the sea!

 The BBQ dinner we had at the village was not up to par, but most of us enjoyed the fish, and especially the pickled condiments that went very well with the white rice.